 - At least three letters of recommendation from Distinguished Fellows or Distinguished Life Fellows.

 If you are facing unusual economic pressures, there are several temporary options that may be available to you.
+These options must be requested prior to dues payment for the year requested.
+For members on a scheduled payment plan, the request must be made prior to the first installment each January.

 - Temporary Dues Waiver: Members experiencing temporary conditions involving significant hardship may request a waiver of national dues.